 - We do not use the “corporate” version of the Intel Management Engine (Intel ME) binary.

-So, we do use the “consumer” (smaller) version of the Intel Management Engine (Intel ME) binary, a choice that already provides some degree of protection (feature incompatibility) against Intel AMT, and then we take the extra precaution of neutralizing the ME itself (removing everything but the “hardware initialization” module) so that it is truly considered harmless for all practical purposes at this point.
+So, we do use the “consumer” (smaller) version of the Intel Management Engine (Intel ME) binary, a choice that already provides some degree of protection (feature incompatibility) against Intel AMT, and then we take the extra precaution of neutralizing and disabling the ME itself (flipping off a hidden switch, then removing everything but the “hardware initialization” module) so that it is truly considered harmless for all practical purposes at this point.

 So, there is no hardware level remote access to Purism hardware?

 No, none that we are aware of, nor have put-in.
-As it relates specifically to Intel AMT, we neutralize the threat by avoiding Intel CPUs that have the hardware chip allowing it, we do not use Intel networking cards, we use a version of the Intel ME that Intel claims does not have these capabilities (yes, we know that “Intel claims…” means we don’t have visibility into the source code, and yes, we know that is a concern, and yes, we are working on solving this) and we neutralize/lobotomize the Intel ME binary, including the “network” and “kernel” parts of the Management Engine.
+As it relates specifically to Intel AMT, we neutralize the threat by avoiding Intel CPUs that have the hardware chip allowing it, we do not use Intel networking cards, we use a version of the Intel ME that Intel claims does not have these capabilities (yes, we know that “Intel claims…” means we don’t have visibility into the source code, and yes, we know that is a concern, and yes, we are working on solving this), we disable the Intel ME using the HAP technique, and we neutralize/lobotomize the Intel ME binary, including the “network” and “kernel” parts of the Management Engine.

 You’re still working on freeing the remainder of the “consumer” Intel ME version used on Purism hardware.
 Why?